 This course will emphasize legal research strategies and the practical use of research materials in foreign and international law.
-Paper-based and online resources will be discussed and demonstrated.
+Print and online resources will be discussed.
 Students will evaluate sources, basic terms and research techniques.
 Students will be expected to discuss their research ideas and objectives.
-The course is pass-fail and the grade will be based on class attendance, completed CALI exercises, and homework assignments handed out in class.
+The course is pass-fail and the grade will be based on class attendance, four homework assignments, and a final take-home exercise.

-International Moot Court Classroom Component
+International Moot Court Classroom Component {S}